 In this reference we will describe details about traffic visualization solution based on Grafana technology.
-It can expose total bandwidth, per host bandwidth, per network bandwidth and arbitrary traffic reports from traffic persistency database (peering reports, per prefix reports).

 For installing graphic stack we use special flag from FastNetMon’s installer.

 wget https://install.fastnetmon.com/installer -Oinstaller sudo chmod +x installer sudo ./installer -install_graphic_stack